 lie at the

 heart of the mystery of evil.
-Destructive projection does not depend on “misunderstandings”
+Socially corrosive projection neither stems from “misunderstandings”

-in the micro-social context, nor on instinctual predatory instincts.
+in the micro-social context nor from predatory instincts.
 It is an

 archaic method of ego emancipation by which the transgressor’s unconscious

 suffering is transferred to the victim.
 It aims at maintaining ego firmness.